 Again, please accept my deepest thanks for being part of this special occasion, making the evening such a terrific success, and making possible the important work that Direct Relief is privileged to do.

 President and CEO

-Guests were invited to spend their evening at the award-winning Bacara Resort & Spa.
+Guests will be invited to spend their evening at the award-winning Bacara Resort & Spa.
 The resort is nestled on the bluff and beaches of the Gaviota coast between the Pacific Ocean and Santa Ynez Mountains, offering relaxed luxury and breathtaking views for an unforgettable getaway in Santa Barbara.